hughobrien/zfs-remote-mirror/README.md

 	hugh@local$ cd ~/knox
 	hugh@local$ svnlite co https://svn.freebsd.org/base/releng/10.2 src

-*svn* is the short command name for [Subversion](https://subversion.apache.org/), the source code management system the FreeBSD project uses ('co' is shorthand for the 'checkout' subcommand, which has a special meaning within Subversion, but for our purposes just think of it as 'download').
+*svn* is the short command name for [Subversion](https://subversion.apache.org/), the source code management system the FreeBSD project uses *'co* is shorthand for the *checkout* subcommand, which has a special meaning within Subversion, but for our purposes just think of it as *download*).
 However, Subversion is a somewhat large package, so in the name of minimalism, FreeBSD ships *svnlite* instead, which is just fine for our needs.
-The 'src' at the end is the destination folder to store the many files in.
+The *src* at the end is the destination folder.

 This checkout process will take some time.
 On my system the process will occasionally fail due to network issues, leaving the source directory in an inconsistent state.
 If this happens, I recommend you delete the whole directory (*rm -rf ~/knox/src*) and try again.